MCPTotal/mcp-total-ext/PRIVACY_POLICY.md

 The Extension does not share data with third parties except:

 - **Your configured MCP servers**, which receive only the tool-specific parameters when you initiate a tool call
+- **ChatGPT** receives the response from the MCP server, if you choose to.

 ## Security